esqLABS/esqlabsR/README.md

 <!-- badges: end -->

-The `esqlabsR` package facilitates and standardizes the modeling and simulation of physiologically based kinetic (PBK) and quantitative systems pharmacology/toxicology (QSP/T) models implemented in the [Open Systems Pharmacology
+The `{esqlabsR}` package facilitates and standardizes the modeling and simulation of physiologically based kinetic (PBK) and quantitative systems pharmacology/toxicology (QSP/T) models implemented in the [Open Systems Pharmacology